When applying to St. Bonaventure University as an international student, there are three phases of the admissions process.

 - Phase 3: Confirmation of enrollment and issuing of I-20 application for student visa.

 If you have questions about international admission, please contact the international admissions team

-This Transfer Certification Form is required for any student who spent the last academic year in the U.S. (secondary or post-secondary, including language study).
-Students must secure release from their U.S. institution in order to attend SBU.
+The F1 Transfer Form is required for any international student with F1 status who spent the last academic year in the Unites States (including a high school, college, or language study program).
+Students must secure release from their previous US institution in order to attend SBU.
 Students coming to SBU from high school will still be considered first-year students at SBU, even with the F1 Transfer Form.

 Be sure to show your name on the application and other documents you complete exactly as it appears on your passport.

 Some international students may qualify for a scholarship or grant to assist in paying the cost of attending St. Bonaventure University.
 International students who apply to St. Bonaventure University must submit all of the documents required for freshman or transfer students.
 Additionally, they must provided translations of these documents if they are not issued in English.

 Please refer to the phases listed above for detailed information about the requirements for certifying financial responsibility and obtaining the I-20 student visa application.

 International students have several options when choosing how they wish to apply for admission.
 Which ever option you select, be sure to indicate your country of birth and citizenship.
 All new SBU students are required to provide completed health forms and vaccination records.
 Submitting these prior to arrival on campus is especially helpful.